Helix128/BlobShadowBaker/README.md

 # Usage

- Required setup: Create a new layer called Shadowcaster at "User Layer 8".
+ Required setup: Create a new layer called "Shadowcaster".

  Open the Shadow Baker window from the Tools section of the top layout.